-First Known U.S. Lung Transplant For COVID-19 Patient Performed In Chicago
+1st-Known U.S. Lung Transplant For COVID-19 Patient Performed In Chicago

 Northwestern Medicine performs 40 to 50 lung transplants a year, and Bharat says he does most of them.
 Upon studying the COVID-ravaged lungs he removed from the patient, he says he found no viable regions left.

 The patient has been making progress since the procedure, he says.
-Her lungs are now working, and other organs — including her heart, kidney and liver — have "completely recovered."
+Her lungs are now working, and other organs — including her heart, kidneys and liver — have "completely recovered."

 On Wednesday, she smiled as she interacted with her mother through FaceTime.
 The patient's name is being withheld to protect her privacy.

-The woman has a long road to recovery ahead.
+The woman has a long recovery ahead.
 Bharat says her body started to show antibodies against the transplanted organ, so she has been given medication aimed at preventing her body from rejecting the lungs.

-Since she spent weeks sedated in bed prior to the transplant, her body is weak.
-She is not able to stand or take deep breaths on her own, but Bharat says they expect to be able to take her off the ECMO (extracorporeal membrane oxygenation) device, which has been pumping and oxygenating her blood outside of her body.
+After spending weeks sedated in bed prior to the transplant, she is physically weak.
+She is not able to stand or take deep breaths on her own, but Bharat says they expect to be able to take her off the ECMO (extracorporeal membrane oxygenation) device, which has been pumping and oxygenating her blood.

 "I'm quite confident that she will regain her strength now because the infection is gone and other organs have recovered," Bharat says.
 "It's just a matter of time."